 With Lock On as its Fast Move, it’ll be able to gain enough energy to unleash its powerful Charged Moves in no time.
 Flash Cannon benefits from STAB, and Focus Blast provides some useful Fighting-type damage.

 - Charged Move: Foul Play and Aerial Ace

 - Strengths: Dark, Ghost, Grass, Ground, and Psychic

 - Weaknesses: Electric, Fairy, Ice, and Rock

 Expect to see quite a lot of Mandibuzz in Pokemon Go’s Great League Remix, as it’s one of the best choices given the restrictions in play.
-It can also easily handle major opponents like Jellicent, Nidoqueen, and Whiscash.
+It can also easily handle major opponents like Nidoqueen and Whiscash.